IBeArjen/integration-prototype/sip/science_pipeline_workflows/README.md

 ## Description

+This package will contain a set of Science Pipeline Workflows applications.

+Science Pipeline Workflows are data driven workflows, expressed in a terms of an Execution Framework API and make use of Core Processing functions or Processing Wrappers provided by the Execution Framework implementation.

-Data-driven pipelines configured by Processing Blocks, expressed in terms of a language as executed by the Workflow Engine using an Execution Framework.
+Science Pipeline workflows will be executed by the Workflow Engine (*in the Processing Controller?*) using an Execution Framework runtime.

-Specifies the steps necessary to execute a data-driven workflow, which will typically involve:
+The expected steps necessary to execute a data-driven workflow, will typically involve:

 - Configuring the buffer to provide required Data Islands